A National Securities Arbitration & Investment Fraud Law Firm

 Silver Law Group represents investors in securities and investment fraud cases.
 Our lawyers are admitted to practice in New York and Florida and represent investors nationwide to help recover investment losses due to stockbroker misconduct.
 If you have any questions about how your account has been handled, call to speak with an experienced securities attorney.
 Most cases handled on a contingent fee basis meaning that you do not pay legal fees unless we are successful.

-According to FINRA Disciplinary actions for May 2015, the following individuals were suspended from FINRA for failing to comply with a FINRA arbitration award or settlement agreement pursuant to FINRA rules:
+According to FINRA Disciplinary actions for June 2015, the following individuals were suspended from FINRA and cannot currently work for a FINRA brokerage firm for failing to provide FINRA with information it requested or to keep information current with FINRA pursuant to FINRA rules:

 NAME